graphile/worker/website/docs/library/logger.md

 - `helpers.logger.info(message: string, meta?: LogMeta)`
 - `helpers.logger.debug(message: string, meta?: LogMeta)`

-You may customise where log messages from `graphile-worker` (and your tasks) go by supplying a custom `Logger` instance using your own `logFactory`.
+You may customize where log messages from `graphile-worker` (and your tasks) go by supplying a custom `Logger` instance using your own `logFactory`.

 ```js